-Frequently Asked Questions
+Frequently Asked Questions About the Certification Program

 Q. Why should my company be certified?

-A. For you and your company, CLLA Commercial Collection Agency certification:
+ANSWER: For you and your company, CLLA Commercial Collection Agency certification:

-- Provides recognition by a legal association that is well respected in the collections industry
+- Provides recognition by a legal association that is well respected in the collections industry.

-- Establishes credibility
+- Establishes credibility among your peers.

-- Enhances your company’s professional reputation
+- Enhances your company’s professional reputation.

-- Supports continued professional development
+- Supports continued professional development.

-- Demonstrates a high level of commitment to your profession
+- Demonstrates a high level of commitment to your profession.

-- Demonstrates a certain level of knowledge and skill
+- Demonstrates a certain level of knowledge and skill.

-- Meets customer requirements
+- Meets customer requirements.

 For your customers, certification:

-- Helps in identifying qualified companies from an independent certification provider
+- Helps in identifying qualified companies from an independent Certification provider.

-- Increases confidence in your company
+- Increases confidence in your company.

-- Provides a framework for resolving disputes between agencies and their clients
+- Provides a framework for resolving disputes between agencies and their clients.

 Q. How often will you conduct an on-site inspection?